-User experience design or UX design is about analyzing, creating, and optimizing the experience of the user.
-User experience is a very complex issue because it involves the complete experience (e.g., thoughts, emotions, and needs) of a user during the interaction with a digital product.
-The goal of UX designers is to improve this experience.
-This means, for example, that complex processes are displayed in an easy and understandable manner and that the user arrives at their desired goal as quickly and conveniently as possible.
+User experience design or UX design deals with analyzing, creating, and optimizing the user experience.
+User experience is a complex topic because it includes the complete experience (e.g., thoughts, emotions, and needs) of a user when interacting with a digital product.
+The goal of UX designers is to improve the user’s experience.
+This means, for example, presenting complex systems in a simple way and getting the user to the desired destination as conveniently and quickly as possible.

 Good products need good UX design.
-Most people have encountered complicated websites or ticket machines that are way too confusing.
-Examples of bad UX design are easy to spot.
-Effective user experience, however, is not particularly noticeable.
-The more sophisticated the UX is, the less it is perceived.
+Everyone has been annoyed by confusing websites or ticket machines that are far too complicated.
+There are many examples of failed UX design.
+Effective user experience, on the other hand, is not particularly noticeable because the more sophisticated the UX, the less it is noticed.
 Nevertheless, the importance of UX design should not be underestimated.
-The economic success of digital products largely depends on a solid UX strategy.
+The commercial success of digital products depends significantly on a solid UX strategy.

 Many people might ask themselves at this point: What is the difference between the visual design of a product and user experience design?
 Basically, UX designers deal with the concrete needs of users, while UI designers focus on aesthetics.
 An example of this is the paths in parks.
 One example of this is the paths in parks.
 While paved paths are usually straight and angular for aesthetic reasons, walkers generally shorten their paths by walking through the lawn.
 The consequences of this mistake in a park are manageable because people still find their way.
 However, the consequences of this mistake in digital products can be devastating.
 Users tend to be lazy and have a low attention span.
 If they cannot find their way, the users lose interest and leave the website.
 For the company, this means losing potential customers and forfeiting profit.

 UI Design vs. UX Design